Advanced Features

 Regular expressions

-You can write more flexible rules by regular expressions.
+You can write more flexible expressions by regular expressions.

-Note that regular expression rules shall be regular expression literals in JavaScript, surrounded by /
+Note that regular expressions shall be regular expression literals in JavaScript, surrounded by /

 (e.g. /example\.(net|org)/